 Near-Critical Activity.
 An activity that has low total float.

 Network Diagram: Any schematic display of the logical relationships of project activities.
 Always drawn from left to right to reflect project chronology (like a flow chart).
 Often referred to as a PERT Chart.
 Network diagrams should show the critical path of a project.
 The following information should be shown for each work package: the name or ID, early start date, duration, early finish date, the late start date, slack time, and late finish date.
-See Unit 4 in this workbook for instructions on how to create network diagrams.
+See Step 16 Network Diagramming in this workbook for instructions on how to create network diagrams.

-Order of Magnitude Estimate: An initial, broad estimate with a broad accuracy range (the PMBOK defines it as +/-50%, however much of the industry defines it as within +75% to -25% accuracy).
+Order of Magnitude Estimate: An initial, broad estimate with a broad accuracy range (the PMBOK defines it as +/-50%, but much of the industry defines it as +75% to -25% accuracy).

 Preliminary Project Scope Statement: A high-level initial description of the work and/or deliverables that are intended to be included in the new project.
 This is usually preliminary during the initiation phase and it becomes more well-defined during the planning phase.
-See the scope planning inputs and outputs in section 4.2 in the PMBOK.
+See the contents of the project charter which includes a high-level project description in section 4.1 in the PMBOK.